 Doing This One Thing Can Lead to Omicron

 Think you've been doing everything to keep yourself safe from catching the extremely contagious Omicron variant?
 Maybe not.
 In recent days, experts have emphasized that too many Americans have made one particular oversight can lead to an Omicron infection—potentially endangering those who are at risk for severe illness.
 If you've made it, experts advise you to change that right away.
-Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs COVID is Hurting You—Even After a Negative Test.

 Not Getting a Booster Shot Can Lead to Omicron